helmuthdu/automate-frontend-workflow/README.md

 });
 ```

-Update the `package.json` file by adding these new commands:
+Update the scripts in the `package.json` file by adding this new command:

 ```json
 "scripts": {